FuturesJS/FuturesJS/README.markdown

         .when(function (data) {}).when(...)
         .breakNow(); // forcefully break the loop immediately

-Futures.asyncify() -- cause a synchronous function to execute as an asynchronous promisable
+Futures.asyncify() -- create an asynchronous function from a synchronous one
 ------------------

 Given a syncback, returns a promisable - for all those times when you're depending on the order being unpredictable!